ajalt/clikt/docs/pages/commands.md

 ## Customizing Command Name {#customname}

 The default name for subcommands is inferred as a lowercase name from the command class name.
-You can also set a name manually in the `CliktCommand` constructor.
+You can also set a name manually in the {% include apidoc.html pkg="core" class="clikt-command" %} constructor.

 ```kotlin
 class Tool : CliktCommand() {